kg4vdk/arcos-field-manual/README.md

 ---
 ## <span id="section1-0">1.0 - Getting Started</span> (***MUST READ!***)
-**Yes, a section of the manual is labeled as "*MUST READ!*" That's a clue.
-Many, if not most, basic support issues or usability complaints stem from improperly set expectations and/or lack of adherence to recommendations.**

 **Before you get started, ask yourself:**

 - Why am I interested in arcOS?